Anastasia Pavlyuchenkova: 2023–24: Comeback, French Open quarterfinal and 500th win

 Pavlyuchenkova came back at the 2023 Australian Open with a protected ranking in singles.
 In doubles, she partnered Wimbledon champion Elena Rybakina and reached the third round, defeating the fifth-seeded pair of Ukrainian Lyudmyla Kichenok and Latvian Jeļena Ostapenko en route.

 Using her protected ranking at the Italian Open, she won her first round match against wildcard Sara Errani but lost to top seed Iga Świątek in the second round by a double bagel in a little over an hour match.

 Ranked No. 333, Pavlyuchenkova reached the fourth round at the French Open.
 Her scalps included the likes of Czech youngster Linda Fruhvirtová, followed by a pair of compatriots in 15th seed Liudmila Samsonova and 24th seed Anastasia Potapova – the latter two in three sets.
 As such, she became the second-lowest ranked player to reach the last 16 here in the Open Era following Serena Williams, who was ranked No. 451 when she made that same stage in 2018.
 Next, she defeated 28th seed Elise Mertens to reach her eighth major quarterfinal and her third at the French Open.
 She became only the third player ranked outside the top 250 to reach a major quarterfinal, after Martina Hingis at the 2006 Australian Open and Kaia Kanepi at the 2017 US Open.

 The following year, at the Miami Open, she recorded her 500th career win over Shelby Rogers, making her the sixth Russian woman to achieve the milestone after Kuznetsova, Sharapova, Dementieva, Petrova and Zvonareva.

 Later that year, Pavlyuchenkova reached the quarterfinals at the Cincinnati Open, recording her 39th top 10 career win over seventh seed Zheng Qinwen, making her the female player with most top 10 wins in the WTA that has not been ranked in the top 10, and her 17th win at a WTA 1000 level the most of any player who has never won a WTA 1000 title, since the format introduction in 2009.
 It was her first quarterfinal in Cincinnati since 2015, the nine seasons between the two being the longest gap between consecutive quarterfinal appearances in the event's history.
 She fell in the last eight to Paula Badosa.

-2025: Australian Open and Wimbledon quarterfinals
+2025–26: Australian Open and Wimbledon quarterfinals, hiatus

 Seeded 27th, Pavlyuchenkova reached the quarterfinals at the Australian Open with wins over Yuan Yue, Anastasia Potapova, Laura Siegemund. and 18th seed Donna Vekić.
 She lost in the last eight to world No. 1, Aryna Sabalenka, in three sets.

 In June at the Eastbourne Open, Pavlyuchenkova reached her first grass-court semifinal with wins over Viktoriya Tomova, Kimberly Birrell and Kamilla Rakhimova.
 She lost in the last four to Maya Joint.

 At Wimbledon, Pavlyuchenkova defeated Ajla Tomljanović, 31st seed Ashlyn Krueger, Naomi Osaka and Sonay Kartal to make it through to her tenth major quarterfinal, at which point her run was ended by 13th seed Amanda Anisimova.
 As a result of her Wimbledon run, Pavlyuchenkova moved up to world No. 30 on 14 July.